jasonwurzel/FetchWallpaper/README.md

 FetchWallpaper
 ==============
-Because I was tired of my current wallpaper and losing a great amount of time searching for a new, I created this program to help me a bit.
-The goal is to have a program that runs in the background and that searches every hour for a new one.
+Because I was tired of my current wallpaper and losing a great amount of time searching for a new one, I created this program to help me out a bit.
+The goal is to have a program that updates my wallpaper every X minutes and this should run in the background.

 Usage
 -----